 All of my garments are fully guaranteed but any alterations or adjustments must be requested within 90 days of receipt of your order.
 This 90 day period is triple the garment industry standard (30 days) and provides plenty of time for you to wear and serve in your garments to make sure the fit is to your liking.
 Should you need an alteration or adjustment within the 90 day fit guarantee period, please email me for shipping instructions.
-After 90 days, any requested alterations and adjustments will incur labor and shipping charges.
-I have had to institute this policy after several instances of clients asking for no charge alterations due to weight loss or gain months or even years after their order was delivered and if I were to do all of these requested alterations at no charge, it would unfairly drive up the price of my garments for everyone.
+After 90 days, any requested alterations and adjustments will incur standard labor and shipping charges.
+I have had to institute this policy after several instances of clients asking for free alterations months or even years after their order was delivered.
+Simply put, if I were to do all of these requested free alterations, it would unfairly drive up the price of my garments for everyone.

 Q: Why is your phone number not listed on your website?
 Can I call you?

 The simple answer is no--I need all orders to come in through either the website or email to make sure all the details are correct and in writing.
 Additionally, I have Asperger's syndrome and find speaking on the telephone difficult.

 Q: I’ve found other vestments cheaper elsewhere.
 Why are your garments so expensive?

 When it comes to making any garment, there are two factors reflected in the price: materials and labor.
 I am very particular about materials and will only work with fabrics, galloons, crosses, fringes, buttons, etc. that are high quality, beautiful, and long lasting.
 In this age of throw-away garments, few people are educated about quality materials, so this is definitely a case of knowing how to compare “apples to apples”.
 If vestments are cheaper, it’s nearly always because the materials are lower-quality.